HRTCloudDemo/HRTCloudDemo.github.io/_labs/005/index.markdown

 - Open the `config/ai-params.json` file and replace the `apikey` and `url` using the one that you retrieved from the Language Translator service credentials

+- Use the Cloud Functions CLI to set the correct Namespace context

+  - Retrieve the list of all Namespaces within this region

+    ```bash
+    ibmcloud fn namespace list
+    ```

+  - Utilize the `id` of the Namespace you would like to use and set this as your current namespaces

+    ```bash
+    ibmcloud fn property set --namespace <id>
+    ```

 - Deploy the set of Actions and the Sequence configuration by executing following commands

   ```bash